IAA-InvCodes/P-MILOS/README.md

 ## Compilation

 The code needs to be compiled on the target machine.
-To do this, you must run the command 'make' in the directory where the source code is located.
+To do this, run the command 'make' in the directory where the source code is located.
 We strongly recommend you to use the latest version of the Intel C compiler, to achive the maximum possible speed.
 This is particularly important for inverting data in real time.

-The code is compiled in single precision by default, but double precision can be enforced by adding the variable 'use_double=yes' to the make command.
-Note that double precision does not bring any improvement in the accuracy or speed of the inversions, and should be reserved for testing purposes only.
+For AMD processors, please edit the makefile and change the compilation option -xHost by -march=core-avx2.

-Other options are available to compile the two versions of the code and to clean the generated objects and executables:
+The commands that can be used are the following:

 * Compile and create executable **milos.x**
 ```